15 Famous Buildings In Paris, France

 Source: Photo by Wikimedia Commons user piotr iłowiecki used under CC BY-SA 2.0

-The Louis Vuitton Foundation building is a museum and a cultural hub on Avenue Mahatma Gandhi and was inaugurated on October 24, 2014.
+Fondation Louis Vuitton building is a museum and a cultural hub on Avenue Mahatma Gandhi and was inaugurated on October 24, 2014.
 It’s a true architectural wonder designed by the world-renowned American architect Frank Gehry.
 The two-story structure features postmodern Deconstructivist design elements with sail-like glass panels and beautifully landscaped grounds.
 The museum features works by several popular international artists including Jeff Koons, Gilbert & George, Jean-Michel Basquiat, Janet Cardiff, George Bures Miller, Sarah Morris, Ellsworth Kelly, and more.

-Louis Vuitton Foundation
+Fondation Louis Vuitton

 Address: 8 Av. du Mahatma Gandhi, 75016 Paris, France

-Website: Louis Vuitton Foundation
+Website: Fondation Louis Vuitton

 Opening hours: Mon - Thu: 10am - 8pm; Fri: 10am - 11pm; Sat - Sun: 9am - 9pm